 |Potato Chip Bags||Pudding Cups||Plastic Pet Food Bags|

 |Candy Wrappers||Plastic Meat Packaging||Single-Serve Coffee Pods|

 |Non-Recyclable Plastic Bags|

-- The bright orange receptacles are located in six buildings across campus.
-Locations were selected based on food service activities in the buildings.
+The bright orange receptacles are located in seven buildings across campus.

 - Criss Library